gregorypmarks/mixed-messages/README.md

 Introduction
 ------------
 The app will be a simple console application that will generate a random quote for every opening.
+Uses inspirational quotes.

 Technologies
 -------------